KaWis17/Filmder/README.md

     The primary purpose of Filmder is to empower users with the ability to discover films tailored to their individual tastes and preferences.
 Moreover, the app promotes social interactions and engagement by allowing users to connect with each other to find films in their common niche.

-    It is vital to add, that the app itself will not contain streaming service for films - however short trailers may be added in the future.

     Above all, we ought to create a place for film aficionados, where they can expand their cinematic horizons.
     <p>